Today’s burning question…what is power yoga?!?

 1) It reduces stress

+As we all hear often, stress just ain’t good for us.
 While power yoga practices may have less of a focus on meditation and mindfulness per se, they can help you reduce your stress and tension in their own way.

 Because power yoga is physically more hardcore, it shares many advantages with other intense, stress-reducing, full body workouts, including running or spinning.
 The sweat you’ll get from a solid power yoga session will tire you out and ease your everyday worries.